jfrb95/etch-a-sketch/README.md

 The number of squares can be determined by the user from 1x1 to 100x100.

-The project is a way to practice my skill with flexbox, DOM manipulation, and some other things.
+The project provided by The Odin Project, and is a way to practice my skills with things including flexbox and DOM manipulation.

+I also took this as an opporunity to practice some extra things such as using closure to avoid the use of global variables.